PetrovicArmin/ecommerce-backend/README.md

 To run **consumer_service** from terminal, in /consumer_service folder you need to run:

 * *npm install* - installing all of the dependencies from package.json
-* *npm run dev* - run application with nodemon and tsc - looking for changes, you don't need to restart manually
+* *npm run dev:inventory* or *npm run dev:skuAndProduct* - run application with nodemon and tsc - looking for changes, you don't need to restart manually.
+There are two different commands because of consumer types.
+Former lets you create inventory consumer, that will consume events for quantity change in your shop.
+SkuAndProduct lets you create consumer for consuming manipulation events on product and sku (INSERT, UPDATE, DELETE).

 When in development mode, you need to update _docker-compose.yml_ file, in order to remove api and consumer services.
 They will not bother your development (with localy started api and consumer services), but will take extra space and resources - that's why it's better to update _docker compose_.